mediamicroservices/mm/README.md

 ## mediamicroservices functions and instructions for use

 For all microservices, the structure of the command looks like this:
-[microservice] -options [input]
+`[microservice] -options [input]`
 the microservice is the particular command you want to execute (for example, checksumpackage) options are any non-default choices that the script may contain the input is the package, directory, or file that you are working with

 Across all mediamicroservices, you can always receive the usage information by typing the microservice and -h.
-Your command will look like this: [microservice] -h.
+Your command will look like this: `[microservice] -h`.

 makepodcast, makebroadcast, makeflv, make prores, makeresourcespace, makeyoutube, and makedvd also share the following options:

 * if you want to specify a directory for the file to be delivered to, use the -d option, and follow -d with the directory path.
-Your command will look like this: [microservice] -d [directory/path] [input].
+Your command will look like this: `[microservice] -d [directory/path] [input]`.
 This option delivers a copy of the resulting file to a specific location, in addition to the default OUTPUTDIR.
 * if you want to specify a directory for the file to be written directly to, use -o.
-Your command will look like this: [microservice] -o [directory/path] [input].
+Your command will look like this: `[microservice] -o [directory/path] [input]`.
 * if you want to run makebroadcast in "dry-run" mode, which means that the commands will be shown in the terminal but not run, use -n.
-Your command will look like this: [makebroadcast] -n [input].
+Your command will look like this: `makebroadcast -n [input]`.
 * if you want to send email notifications about the delivery of a file, and you set the email variables, you can use option e or E. option e will send an email about the delivery but only if -d is also used.
-Your command will look like this: [microservice] -d [directory/path] -e [input].
-If you want to send an email about the process outcomes, use E. Your command will look like this: [microservice] -E [input].
+Your command will look like this: `[microservice] -d [directory/path] -e [input]`.
+If you want to send an email about the process outcomes, use E. Your command will look like this: `[microservice] -E [input]`.

 To view the specific ffmpeg encoding options for each file, view the sourcecode of the microservice directly on GitHub or using a text editor on your computer.